Aristotle's Logic Computed by Parametric Probability and Linear Optimization: Introduction

-This work introduces two new ideas to complement these existing methods.
+Two new ideas are presented here which complement these existing methods.
 First, a taxonomy of Aristotelian categorical statements is developed, with a distinction drawn between `primary' and `composite' relations.
-In this taxonomy, primary relations are mutually exclusive, whereas composite relations may overlap; also for both kinds of relations the case of an impossible subject (antecedent) is handled explicitly.
-This taxonomy results in more types of categorical statements than are usually considered; one advantage is that existential fallacies are prevented.
+In this taxonomy, primary relations are mutually exclusive, whereas composite relations may overlap.
+For both kinds of relations the case of an impossible subject (antecedent) is handled explicitly.
+This taxonomy results in several more types of categorical statements than are usually considered (we end up with seven).
+One benefit is that existential fallacies are prevented.
 Second, the concept of `complementary' syllogism is introduced, to contrast with `classical' syllogism.
 In a complementary syllogism the subject of the deduced categorical statement is held to be false instead of true.
-Complementary syllogism lets us extract additional information from categorical premises that would otherwise be lost to analysis.
-These new ideas are combined with the existing methods mentioned above (Boole's mathematical logic; probability networks and symbolic probability inference; and linear optimization) to provide the method of analysis presented here.
+Complementary syllogisms let us extract additional information from categorical premises that would otherwise be lost to analysis.
+These new ideas (primary versus composite categorical relations; classical versus complementary syllogism) are combined with the existing methods mentioned above (Boole's mathematical logic; probability networks and symbolic probability inference; linear optimization) to provide the method of analysis presented here.
 Let us call this synthesis the `probability-optimization paradigm' for framing Aristotle's logic.